datopian/datahub/README.md

-Recline DataExplorer is an open-source pure javascript data explorer and data refinery.
-Imagine it as a spreadsheet plus Google Refine plus Visualization toolkit, all in pure javascript and html.

-Designed for standalone use or as a library to integrate into your own app.
+A simple but powerful library for building data applications in pure Javascript and HTML.

-<h3><a href="http://okfnlabs.org/recline/">Recline Website - including Overview, Documentation, Demos etc</a></h3>
+<h3><a href="http://reclinejs.com/">Recline Website - including Overview, Documentation, Demos etc</a></h3>

 ## Features